 Dances are for our students only.
 No visitors are permitted to attend.
-The parent/guardian must pick up the student no later than 15 minutes after the activity/dance has ended or the student may be prohibited from attending future dances.
+The parent/guardian must pick up the student promptly (15 minutes) after the activity/dance has ended or the student may be prohibited from future participation.
 School dances are held immediately after school or as specified.
 Current picture I.D. cards are requested at the door.
 Students will not be allowed to loiter on campus during the dance.
 A parent sign-out is required if a student chooses to leave the dance early.